 The replay of this symposium will be available soon, stay tuned!
 And the Transition Solution Symposium will be back in 2022!

-We’re looking forward to seeing you in Ottawa, or online, on March 23rd.
+We’re looking forward to seeing you in Ottawa in November.
 More panels and leaders of the Canadian energy transition are waiting for you.

 Other articles related to the Transition Solutions Symposium , the Meet the Experts series: